You will love this homemade peanut butter cake recipe. It produces a wonderful moist peanut-buttery masterpiece that you will make often.

 Butter two 9 inch cake pans and dust the inside with flour and tap out excess.
 Line the bottom of the pans with wax or parchment paper.
 Put the cake pans on a baking sheet lined with parchment paper or a silicone mat.

-Pour over dry ingredients.
-Add to that 1/2 cup buttermilk, eggs, 1 teaspoon vanilla and then mix with mixer.
+Pour over dry ingredients and stir.
+Add 1/2 cup buttermilk, 2 eggs, 1 teaspoon vanilla and then mix.
+Pour into prepared pans.

 the cake comes out clean.
 Transfer to a rack and cool for 5 minutes,

 then run a knife around the sides of the cakes, unmold them and peel off

 the paper liners.

 Invert and cool to room temperature, right side up.
 (These cooled cakes may be wrapped airtight and stored at room temperature overnight or frozen for up to two months.)